Artanis/simple-jsonapi/README.md

     <link rel="import" href="../simple-jsonapi/simple-jsonapi.html">

+Also, consider checking out [jsonapi-resource](https://github.com/Artanis/jsonapi-resource), a Polymer element that provides a declarative interface to `simple-jsonapi`.

 ### `ResourceObject`s

 Top-level members are copied into underscore-prefixed names, while attributes and resolved relationships are placed into the object root.
 For example: